-4.9 NEED FOR CONSUMER PROTECTION
+4.2 NEED FOR CONSUMER PROTECTION

-In order to maximise profits, many businessmen exploit consumers by supplying poor quality goods at higher prices.
-They adopt unfair trade practices such as adulteration, boarding, black-marketing, etc. As a result consumers do not get value for their money.
-Big business houses use their power for private gain and to the detriment of consumers.
+To maximise profits, many businessmen exploit consumers by supplying poor-quality goods at higher prices.
+They adopt unfair trade practices such as adulteration, boarding, black-marketing, etc. As a result, consumers do not get value for their money.
+Large business entities often utilise their power for personal gain and to the detriment of consumers.
 Consumers are exposed to physical, environmental and other hazards.
 They need to be protected from spurious, duplicate and adulterated products, pollution of air, water and noise, and misleading advertising.